 My kids love Kidspace, a children’s museum in Pasadena that’s both indoors and out.
-Everything about the museum is hands-on, from painting with water to walking in the stream (bring water-safe shoes!) to examining live worms.
+Everything about the museum is hands-on, from painting with water to walking in the water (bring water-safe shoes!) to examining live worms.
 Come early, as it can get crowded even around noon.

 3. The Getty Center